Sophia Durant: Early life

 Around 1750, Marchand married McGillivray, who had established a large plantation and apple orchard near Fort Toulouse.
 The family included Sehoy's two children with McPherson and the couple's three children, Alexander, Sophia, and Jeanette (aka Jennet).
-McGillivray lived with his family for about twelve years, providing all of the children with a basic education of reading and writing.
+McGillivray lived with his family for about twelve years, providing all the children with a basic reading and writing education.
 He often made trips to Charleston, South Carolina and Savannah, Georgia and built a second plantation with a grist mill near Augusta, Georgia.
-In 1760, he abandoned his Native family and removed to his plantation in Savannah.
-Although he brought Alexander to Charleston to be educated, McGillivray did not return to his family and left his estate, when he returned to Scotland twenty-two years later, to his cousin, John.
-His will left a small inheritance to Alexander, but did not mention Marchand or their daughters.
-Alexander returned to the tribe in 1777, after having earned a colonial English education and been apprenticed in accounting.
+In 1760, he abandoned his Native family and moved to his plantation in Savannah.
+Although he brought Alexander to Charleston to be educated, McGillivray did not return to his family and left his estate when he returned to Scotland twenty-two years later to his cousin, John.
+His will left a small inheritance to Alexander but did not mention Marchand or their daughters.
+Alexander returned to the tribe in 1777 after earning a colonial English education and being apprenticed in accounting.
 He became the assistant deputy of the British Indian Superintendent of the South, John Stuart, and was commissioned as a colonel.
 Because of his mother's standing in the Wind Clan, he was appointed as a lesser leader but had no authority other than that extended locally because of his family reputation.
-Either because Alexander had difficulty with the varying Native dialects or because of a diplomatic practice common at the time, he often relied on Sophia as his speaker, interpreter, and translator.
+Because Alexander had difficulty with the varying Native dialects or because of a diplomatic practice common at the time, he often relied on Sophia as his speaker, interpreter, and translator.

 Career

-In 1779 at Little Tallassee, Sophia married Benjamin Durant, also known as Peter.
+In 1779, at Little Tallassee, Sophia married Benjamin Durant, also known as Peter.
 The couple met according to an often repeated story, when Benjamin, a boxer of some renown, came down from South Carolina to engage in a boxing match.
 Durant's heritage has been variously reported as white, French Huguenot, biracial French-Native, or mulatto (French-African biracial).
-Wright concluded that he was Muscogee, because a claim was paid by the United States government on his behalf, for property losses sustained during the Creek War, which could only be paid to Natives.
+Wright concluded that he was Muscogee because a claim was paid by the United States government on his behalf, for property losses sustained during the Creek War, which could only be paid to Natives.
 Alexander indicated in a letter written in 1789 that Durant's brother, Jenkins, was part of the Tombigbee people.
 Although Durant had owned a plantation in Durant's Bend near Selma since 1776, matrilocal custom among the Muscogee dictated that they live on the huti, or matrilineal lands of the wife's family.
 When the couple married, they lived and acted as overseers of a plantation Sophia's father owned on the Savannah River.
 With the defeat of the British in 1782, during the American Revolutionary War, the Durant family returned to Muscogee territory and Lachlan McGillivray returned to Scotland.